19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Elf.md

 # Subcultures (Lore)

-*Elves are the oldest creatures in Myth & Shadow, and thus have more varied cultures than the younger and shorter lived [Humans](Human.md) and [Lizardfolk](Lizardfolk.md).
+*Elves are believed to be the first, and by far oldest, [Humanoid](../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md) ancestry in Mithrinia.
+They have more varied cultures than the younger and shorter lived [Humans](Human.md) and [Lizardfolk](Lizardfolk.md).
 They are no hard mechanical differences between subcultures.
-The difference is just the culture and society of most of those who belong to the ancestry.*
+The difference is just the predominant cultural and societal behaviors of that subculture.*

 ## Forest Elf (Sylvan)